FuelLabs/sway/docs/src/getting-started/forc_project.md

     └── harness.rs
 ```

-Note that this is a Rust package, that's why inside it you can see a `Cargo.toml`, which is a Rust project manifest file.
-The `Cargo.toml` in the root directory contains necessary Rust dependencies to enable you to write Rust-based tests using our Rust SDK (`fuels-rs`).
+Note that this is a Rust package, hence the existence of a `Cargo.toml` (Rust manifest file) in the project root directory.
+The `Cargo.toml` in the root directory contains necessary Rust dependencies to enable you to write Rust-based tests using our [Rust SDK](https://github.com/FuelLabs/fuels-rs) (`fuels-rs`).

-These tests can be run using either the Rust compiler / Cargo, or you can opt to use `forc test`, which will look for Rust tests under the `tests/` directory (which is created automatically with `forc init`).
+These tests can be run using either `carg test`, or `forc test` which will look for Rust tests under the `tests/` directory (created automatically with `forc init`).

 For example, let's write tests against this contract, written in Sway: